abelsj60/my-site/app/data/projects/alexa.md

     responsibility:
         'Inventor and lead developer',
     story:
-        'With predictions of 200 million smart speaker owners by the end of 2019, voice assistants sit atop the digital frontier.
+        'With smark speker ownership set to crest 200 million by the end of 2019, voice assistants sit atop the digital frontier.
 These are some experiments with them.',
     captions: [
         'Washington Square is an experimental voice skill that connects strangers.
 It was the earliest stage start-up idea to make second-round interviews with Amazon for Alexa Accelerator II.', "G's Rules of Funny is a small trivia skill that teaches anyone to be funny.
 G, who wishes to remain nameless, is a N.Y.C. comic who has caused laughter from Capital Hill to Radio City Music Hall.",